 - Teaching Arrangements

-- A number of practical survey projects involving field measurement and post-processing and calculation of results.
-The purpose of this is to reinforce the theory of the engineering surveying methods described in the paper and to provide experience in the use of these survey methods.
-Use of computer software also instils knowledge in the transfer and processing of survey data
+- A number of practical survey projects involving field measurement, post-processing and calculation of results, and presentation of data.
+The purpose of this is to reinforce the theory of the engineering surveying methods described in the course and to provide experience in the use of these survey methods.
+Use of computer software also instills knowledge in the transfer and processing of survey data

 - Two hours' duration; 40% contribution to the final grade